-A robotic assistant that takes care of patients in the public healthcare system
+A robotic assistant supporting patients in the public healthcare system

 Industrial Design Thesis Worker

-Contribution: design research, railings design, infographics, ergonomic sampling and analysis, renders, video animation, 3D CAD SolidWorks, prototype manufacturing, and bachelor thesis.
+Contribution: design research, railings design, infographics, ergonomic analysis, renders, video animations, 3D CAD SolidWorks, prototype manufacturing, and bachelor thesis.

 Extensive research for medical devices